eriklange/Homepage/README.md

 ## File Structure

-All of the files that I've written is located in the `lib` folder, while the images & icons are located under `assets/images`.
+All of the files that I've written is located in the [lib](https://github.com/eriklange/Homepage/tree/master/lib) folder, while the images & icons are located under [assets/images](https://github.com/eriklange/Homepage/tree/master/assets/images).

 ## Flutter